Quebec Maître D' stunned as enigmatic tourist greets him in his native tongue - The Beaverton

 — Jon Dubois, maître d’ of Montreal restaurant Le Poirier, reported feeling shocked earlier this week when an charming yet woman–who had clearly travelled from a far-away place–addressed him in his own language.

 “From her soft, gentle demeanor and large Maple sweater, I knew that she was not one of my compatriotes,” Dubois recounted.
-“And yet she spoke no , but dove headfirst into French parlance so specific, it was almost like she had been practising this one phrase the entire way here.”
+“And yet she spoke no , but dove headfirst into parlance so specific, was almost like she had been practising this one phrase the entire way here.”

 “She parted her lips to say, ‘Bonjour, où est une table pour un, s’il vous plait.”
 Her voice floated in the air like musk.
 I felt mon ceour skip a beat as I realized this was no humdrum everyday woman, but a , whose sophistication permitted her to seek adventures most of us can only dream of.”